-The person behaves differently when their partner is there.

-• They seem nervous when with their partner.

-They are not their usual self.
-They are not as confident as usual or they seem scared.
+- The person behaves differently when their partner is there. - They seem nervous when with their partner. - They are not their usual self.
+They are not as confident as usual or they seem scared. - Their partner texts or calls them all the time when they are out with you.

-They have started to cancel plans at the last minute, or they make excuses not to spend time with you.

-They are always saying sorry for what their partner does.
+- They have started to cancel plans at the last minute, or they make excuses not to spend time with you. - They are always saying sorry for what their partner does.

-You have noticed bruises or other injuries.
+• You have noticed bruises or other injuries.
 You think they are not telling the truth about how they got them.

-Your friend has changed how they look.
-Perhaps they dress differently or have stopped putting on make-up

-They may be using Facebook less than before.

-They may have been taking more time off sick from work than usual.
+- Your friend has changed how they look.
+Perhaps they dress differently or have stopped putting on make-up. - They may be using social media (for example Facebook) less than before. - They may have been taking more time off sick from work than usual.